 North Cornwall Coast Path: Westward Ho! to Padstow

-We offer two different holidays from Westward Ho! to Padstow – choose from 7 or 9 days walking, depending on how far you want to walk each day.
-This section of the SWCP is one of the toughest sections due to its many ascents and descents in a more remote environment.
+We offer two holidays from Westward Ho! to Padstow.
+Choose from 7 or 9 days walking, depending on how far you want to walk each day.
+This is one of the toughest sections of the coast path due to its many ascents and descents in a more remote environment.

-This is our mid length itinerary from Westward Ho! to Padstow.
-Walking the whole route over 7 days can be quite tough as the average distances are not too high but the descents and ascents can be quite gruelling at times.
-Your longest day of walking is 15 miles with your shortest day of walking at 9 miles.
+This is the shorter of our holidays from Westward Ho! to Padstow.
+Walking the whole route over 7 days can be quite tough.
+Although the average distances are not too high, the descents and ascents can be quite challenging at times.
+The longest day is 15 miles with the shortest day being 9 miles.

 |Day 1||Travel to Westward Ho! for your first nights accommodation|